janneri/react-flux-with-hooks-example/README.md

 Perhaps we are using too many libraries in our frontends?
 You can go pretty damn far with plain React nowadays.
 The thing, I missed the most in this experiment was [Redux DevTools](https://github.com/reduxjs/redux-devtools) for visualizing the state changes.
+On the otherhand, I like the simplicity of the implementation without Redux, Thunks, Sagas and so on.

+I guess at least small and middle sized apps can easily be implemented with plain React.
+I hope that these code samples give an idea of what to do (and not do) in your own apps!
+Cheers!

 ## How to run?